calboo/TAWAS/README.md

 ## Constraints

-The r and z dimensions of the domain, rdim and zdim, must be constraint according to the value of the magnetic scale height, H. The radial dimension rdim must not exceed 2.4048 H. At this point the code encounters a singularity as the direction of the magnetic field lines turns back in towards the lower boundary.
+The r and z dimensions of the domain, rdim and zdim, must be constrained according to the value of the magnetic scale height, H. The radial dimension rdim must not exceed 2.4048 H. At this point the code encounters a singularity as the direction of the magnetic field lines turns back in towards the lower boundary.

 Furthermore if zdim is large then the magnetic surfaces over which wave energy flux is calculated may not fit in the radial extent of the domain and the calculations will be incorrect.
 The user must check manually whether the magnetic surfaces fit within the domain by turning plotting to 1 or 4 and looking at IDL window 5 which plots the magnetic surfaces.

 ## Input Parameters